Exploring investor behavior in Bitcoin: a study of the disposition effect

 \subsection{Longitudinal Analysis}

 In Figure~\ref{fig:TvalPerMonth}, we show the evolution of \textit{t}-statistics over time for selected indicators (Odean, RSI, and ROC) on a monthly basis.
-The complete results for the entire observation period broken down to monthly statistics is available in Table~\ref{tab:TableYearMonth1} and Table~\ref{tab:TableYearMonth2} in the Appendix as well as more detailed listing on the monthly and per indicator view is provided in the Github repository~\footnote{CryptoDisposition - \url{https://github.com/jschatzmann/CryptoDisposition}}.
-When examining individual months, we can observe significant differences in the \textit{t}-statistic: there are time periods where the negative \textit{t}-values indicate strong disposition effect impacted trading (e.g. early 2017 where even TRB indicators signal gains realised) and periods with positive \textit{t}-values supposedly rational trading (e.g. almost the entire years 2014, 2015, and 2016).
-The \emph{p}-value heatmap for the three selected indicators in the second row indicates with dark green highly significant $p$-values ($\lt0.001$), light green for $p$-values $\lt0.01$, light red for significant ($p\lt0.05$) values, and white for not significant.
-A combination of the heatmap and the line plot data signals significant disposition effect driven trading (minus \emph{t}-statistics) for all three selected indicators.
+The complete results for the entire observation period broken down to monthly statistics is available in Tables~\ref{tab:TableYearMonth1}, \ref{tab:TableYearMonth2}, and \ref{tab:TableYearMonth3} in the Appendix.

+When examining monthly RSI values, we can observe significant differences in the \textit{t}-statistic: there are periods in which negative \textit{t}-values indicate strong disposition effect impacted trading (e.g., early 2017 where even TRB indicators signal gains realized) and periods with positive \textit{t}-values supposedly rational trading (e.g., almost the entire years 2014, 2015, and 2016).
+The \emph{p}-value plot for the three selected indicators in the second row indicates with dark green highly significant $p$-values ($\lt0.001$), light green for $p$-values $\lt0.01$, light red for significant ($p\lt0.05$) values, and white for not significant.
+A combination of the significance plot and the line plot data signals significant disposition effect-driven trading (negative \emph{t}-statistics) for all three selected indicators.
 This is true for almost the entire year 2017, changing to a more ambiguous picture in 2018 with mixed signals over the months.

-The heatmap in Figure~\ref{fig:TvalPerMonth} below indicates the \emph{p}-values only for the relevant minus \emph{t}-statistic given in the upper part of the plot.
-We see extreme \emph{t}-values in the early years 2013 and 2014 with rather low sell transaction counts, low values and low price, as depicted earlier in Figure~\ref{fig:ValSumTxCntOverTime}.
-Compared to this, in 2017 where price, sell transactions, and transferred values peaked, we see a almost constant level of significant \emph{t}-values confirming the disposition effect throughout the whole year.
+The lower part in Figure~\ref{fig:TvalPerMonth} indicates the \emph{p}-values for the \emph{t}-statistic given in the upper part of the plot.
+We see extreme \emph{t}-values in the early years 2013 and 2014 with relatively low sell transaction frequency, low values, and low price, as depicted earlier in Figure~\ref{fig:ValSumTxCntOverTime}.
+Compared to this, in 2017, where price, sell transactions, and transferred values peaked, we see an almost constant level of significant \emph{t}-values confirming the disposition effect throughout the whole year.
 Compared to ROC ($n=10$) and RSI ($n=14$), which incorporate $n$ previous time windows for calculating the buy or sell decision, the Odean Average considers only the current time window ($n=1$), which makes it less sensitive for the overall volatility.
 Hence, the Odean Average (OV) signals disposition effect biased trading only for a few months as depicted in the lower part of Figure~\ref{fig:TvalPerMonth}.
 Especially the year 2017 has a boosting effect on the overall OV significance.